 Requesting an Expunction

 In order to request an expunction, please fill out the application for expunction and submit it to the court.
-There is a non-refundable fee of $30 that will be due at the time you file your application for expunction with the court.
+There is a non-refundable fee of $30 that will be due at the time you file your application for expunction (PDF) with the court.
 Please read the application to determine if you are eligible to request an expunction prior to filing.

 For Parents and Guardians - Notification of Address Change

 Warning: A child and parent required to appear before the court have an obligation to provide the court in writing with the current address and residence of the child.
 The obligation does not end when the child reaches age 17.
 On or before the seventh day after the date the child or parent changes residence, the child or parent shall notify the court of the current address in the manner directed by the court.

 A violation of this subsection may result in arrest and is a class C misdemeanor.
 The obligation to provide notice terminates on discharge and satisfaction of the judgment or final disposition not requiring a finding of guilt.